teamforus/foundation/manuals/development/issues.md

 Forus and Me are complex products with a growing user base.
 Making improvements while maintaining and increasing quality is challenging.
 This manual serves to clearly define a process for making changes to products, services and processes.

 Most changes start with an issue.
 There are a few different kinds of issues.
-This manual explains what types of issues there are and how to make the issues the most useful.
+This manual explains what issues there are, when and where to open a certain kind of issue, and how an issue can advance to the next stage and finally be closed.

 ### Where to open the issue
 In most cases issues can be [opened in the general repository](https://github.com/teamforus/general/issues/new/choose).
 If you're not sure what type of issue to open, you can always open a [change request](https://github.com/teamforus/general/blob/develop/manuals/development/issue-change-request.md).